 Still, I totally understand the limitations that a visit to a psychiatrist can have.

 THEIR GOAL is to make you/give you something so that you are reasonably comfortable in social situations and don't constantly isolate yourself. (get blood work done to detect endocrine problems before you are prescribed any medications)

-YOUR GOAL is to get comfortable enough to meet ton of women and have the Killer Instinct to take them home with 45 minutes.
+YOUR GOAL is to get comfortable enough to meet a ton of women and have the Killer Instinct to take them home within 45 minutes.

 It's not the same thing.

 I urge you to take one thing at a time though.

 If you are ever you are to become "that guy" that can sleep with 3 or 4 new women a week, you are going to have to become "that guy" that can feel normal around strangers.

 "That guy" needs to be able to chill out.